-

 Koufax and Kershaw, Leveling the Playing Field…

 In my last post, I gave you a pretty comprehensive overview of Sandy Koufax and Clayton Kershaw.
-For Koufax it encompassed his six years of dominance from 1961 through 1966 and for Kershaw it ran from 2011 into this year. https://fenwaypark100.org/2016/06/27/clayton-kershaw-sandy-koufax-and-a-comparison-in-dominance/ … Continue reading
+For Koufax it encompassed his six years of dominance from 1961 through 1966 and for Kershaw it ran from 2011 into this year.
+Clayton … Continue reading

 Posted in Fenway, Fenway Park Baseball